 \section{General Notations and Conventions}

 \paragraph{Group Cohomology.} Throughout this text, we will consider abelian groups endowed with involutions i.e. module over the group algebra $\Z[\Z/2]$.
 We will denote the latter algebra by $\Z[\tau]$ where $\tau^2=1$.
 Moreover, we will denote by $\Z[1]$, respectively $\Z[-1]$, the module $\Z$ over $\Z[\tau]$ on which $\tau$ acts as the multiplication by $1$, respectively $-1$.
-Whenever $N$ is a module over $\Z[\tau]$, the cohomology of the group $\Z/2$ with coefficients in $N$ will always be assumed to be computed with the Quillen resolution of $\Z[1]$:
+When $N$ is a module over $\Z[\tau]$, the cohomology of the group $\Z/2$ with coefficients in $N$ will always be assumed to be computed with the Quillen resolution of $\Z[1]$:

-Hence $(H^k(\Z/2;N) )_{k\geq 0}$ is the cohomology of the following complex:
+Hence, $(H^k(\Z/2;N) )_{k\geq 0}$ is the cohomology of the following complex:

-\paragraph{Monoid Algebra.} Whenever $R$ is a commutative ring and $M$ is a commutative monoid, we denote the associated algebra by $R[M]$.
-For all $m\in M$, the symbol $\x^m$ denotes the corresponding element in $R[M]$ (so in the previous notations $\tau=\x^1$).
+\paragraph{Monoid Algebra.} When $R$ is a commutative ring and $M$ is a commutative monoid, we denote the associated algebra by $R[M]$.
+For all $m\in M$, the symbol $\x^m$ denotes the corresponding element in $R[M]$ (in the previous notations $\tau=\x^1$).
 Moreover, if $x$ is a ring morphism from $R[M]$ to $S$ we denote by $x^m\in S$ the value of $x$ at $\x^m$.

 \paragraph{Homeomorphism.} We denote homeomorphisms by the symbol $\approx$.

 \paragraph{Varieties.} Let $k$ be a field.
 A variety $X$ over $k$ means a separated integral scheme of finite type over $k$.
 When $k$ is the field of real or complex numbers, the set of $k$-points of $X$ is always endowed with its Euclidean topology.
 Out of simplicity, we may define morphisms of schemes using formulæ involving fake variables.
 For instance, let $G$ be a $k$-group acting on a $k$-scheme $X$ via $\alpha:G\times_kX\rightarrow X$, $x_0$ be a $k$-point of $X$, and $f:Y\rightarrow G$ be a morphism of $k$-schemes.
 The expression $y \mapsto f(y)\cdot x_0$ denotes the following the morphism: